 Hear What Other Speakers are Saying

-The biggest, yet underappreciated challenge being faced by design strategy is the evolution of design itself.
+We had a chance to speak with Emily Witt, Manager, Digital Engagements & Project Strategy, Brightfind.
+Emily takes on the business analysis and strategy work for web engagements and has lead the successful launches of many websites.
+She speaks on Brightfind's behalf at various events and conferences about web strategy, web project management, and the Crossover role.
+Q. What is the most under-appreciated challenge confronting customer experience design strategy today, and what should organizations do about it?
+A. The biggest, yet underappreciated challenge being faced by design strategy is the evolution of design itself.
 Design, formerly visual design, is now the design of information, interaction, function, and technology.
 It is no longer the component that starts an engagement; it’s now the component that ties all phases of an engagement together.
 Design – and the professionals who execute it – through visuals represent the information architecture of a website, the experience felt and owned by the users, and express function, which will be implemented and maintained through technology.
 Organizations should be prepared to facilitate team communication that centers on the design of the website by providing opportunities for cross-functional teams to engage with each other at atypical times, such as including technical team members early on during the content analysis and information architecture development, or by encouraging participation from visual designers during the implementation phase, validating the execution of design patterns.
-Using design as a lens for working through the process will result in a website that focuses on user engagement, enabling an emotional experience, but also influences the governance of content, empowering internal stakeholders.
+Using design as a lens for working through the process will result in a website that focuses on user engagement, enabling an emotional experience, but also influences the governance of content, empowering internal stakeholders. |

 Connect with Emily